ptrefall/fluid-hierarchical-task-network/README.md

 #### Conditions
 Conditions are boolean validators that can be used to validate the decomposition of a compound task, or the validity of a primitive task.
 Primitive Tasks also have Executing Conditions, which we validate before every update to the primary task's operator during execution of a plan.
 ##### Executing Conditions
 Advanced: Executing Conditions are special conditions that are evaluted every planner tick.
-These are only required if you have conditions that does not evaluate its validity based on world state entries, but instead based on other data in the runtime Context.
-The planner knows when world state has become dirty, but will not know when non-worldstate has changed, and this is where Executing Conditions come in.
-If an Executing Consition fail for the currently executing task, it will invalidate the running plan and require a replan.
+These special conditions are useful for cases where you need to re-evaluate the validity of your conditions after planning and after setting a new task as current task during execution (e.g. the operator of the task will return continue).
+In this case where the operator returns continue and the condition becomes "invalid", the planner will not automatically know.
+Executing Conditions is one way to ensure that the planner realize that the task is now invalid.
+Another way is to put this logic inside the Operator and have it return Failure, which should yield the same result in practice (it triggers a replan).
 #### Operators
 Operators are the logic operation a primitive task should perform during plan execution.
 Every time an operator updates, it returns a status whether it succeeded, failed or need to continue next tick.
 #### Effects